 BUSINESS NAME: Briefly describe the product or service offered by your client.
-Include website and any social media links Briefly describe the market for the product or service and needs served (consumer/customer description) In your knowledge who are the key competitors Identify the industry in which this business operates (you can use NAICS / SIC code descriptors) How did Covid impact this business and its customers over the past two years?
-How did the business adapt to deal with the pandemic?
+Include website and any social media links Briefly describe the market for the product or service and needs served (consumer/customer description) In your knowledge who are the key competitors Identify the industry in which this business operates (you can use NAICS / SIC code descriptors)

 Provide name of business owner / manager you are working with and their email

-COMMERCE 3MC3 - TEAM MEMBERS (Due Sept 25th, 2023)
+COMMERCE 3MC3 - TEAM MEMBERS

-Upload to avenue drop box
+Upload to avenue drop box.

 TEAM #: (To be assigned)

 STUDENT NAME ID# EMAIL

 1

 2

-4

-5

-STREAM(S) OF INTE =

 3

-4

-5

-WORK AND EXTRA
+STREAM(S) OF INT EREST (use same sequ uence of name s as above)

+1

 2

+3

+J

+WORK AND EXTRA A CURRICULAR EXF PERIENCES

+1

 3

 4

 5